jdok8/powerbi-personal-finance/README.md

 **2. Income, Balance, Investments**

     income_in_DKK =
-	-- Calculates the total income (Příjem) in DKK (transactions converted to DKK using historical exchange rates) -- Used for fx. visualizations comparing income and expenses
+	-- Calculates the total income in DKK (transactions converted to DKK using historical exchange rates) -- Used for fx. visualizations comparing income and expenses

 	SUMX(